CongLabCode/DPAM/README.md

 ### Supporting databases for DPAM:

 The databases necessary for DPAM, along with all supporting files, are available for download from our lab server at [https://conglab.swmed.edu/DPAM/](https://conglab.swmed.edu/DPAM/).
-The compressed file size is approximately 89GB, while the size of the databases when uncompressed reaches around 400GB.
+The compressed file is around 89GB, expanding to about **400GB** when uncompressed (best run on a computing cluster/workstation due to the substantial storage needs, which may surpass the capacity of typical personal computers).
 It is essential to ensure that you have sufficient hard drive space to accommodate these databases.
 Additionally, due to their substantial size, downloading these databases might require several hours to a few days, depending on your internet connection speed.

 After downloading the databases.tar.gz, please decompress the file.
 And the directory(`[download_path]/databases`) must be provided to `run_dpam_docker.py` as `--databases_dir`